Overview

 During Exterior Finish (Stage 5 - Siding)

-- Install exterior electrical box for outdoor unit
+- Install exterior electrical boxes — two outdoor disconnects (one per condenser)

 Installation Phase (Stage 6 - After Build)

-- Pour concrete pad (outside main contract scope - see Open coordination items)
+- Pour shared concrete pad sized for both condensers (outside main contract scope - see Open coordination items)

 Open Items & Decisions